dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 ![Alt text](https://i.imgur.com/52xjlRb.jpg)

 Looking at the pins on the left Joycon, the left most one is Pin 1, and the right most one is Pin 10.
+I simply removed the rumble motor, burned a hole on the back cover, and routed all the wires out through that.

 [And here](./logic_captures/leftjoycon_docking.logicdata) is a capture of the docking of the left Joycon.